 top of page

-My research goals are to understand the molecular basis of how the circadian clock enables plants to integrate external temperature signals and transmits information in response to extreme temperature changes.
-Our lab uses functional genomics, genetics, and a variety of genome-wide approaches.
+Our research goals are to understand the molecular basis of how the circadian clock enables plants to integrate external temperature signals and transmits information in response to extreme temperature changes.
+Our lab uses functional genomics, genetics, and a variety of genome-wide approaches to address these goals across layers of gene regulation and in the context of time and temperature.

 Conservation of clock components and clock controlled behavior across plant species, suggests that these findings can be translated, and the targeted pathways manipulated to improve thermotolerance in agriculturally important crops.